 The Lukewarm Church

-A Sermon on Revelation 3:14–22Read more
+A Sermon on the church of Laodicea from Revelation 3:14–22Read more

-“‘I know your works: you are neither cold nor hot.
-Would that you were either cold or hot.
-16So because you are lukewarm, and neither hot nor cold, I will spit you out of My mouth.
-17Because you say, “I am rich, I have prospered, and I need nothing, not realizing that you are wretched, pitiable, poor, blind, and naked.
-I counsel you to buy from me gold refined by fire, so that you may be rich, and white garments so that you may clothe yourself and the shame of your nakedness may not be seen, and salve to anoint your eyes, so that you may see.
-19Those whom I love, I reprove and discipline, so be zealous and repent.
-20Behold, I stand at the door and knock.
-If anyone hears my voice and opens the door, I will come in to him and eat with him, and he with me.
-The one who conquers, I will grant him to sit with me on my throne, as I also conquered and sat down with my Father on his throne.
-He who has an ear, let him hear what the Spirit says to the churches.’ ”
+15‘I know your deeds, that you are neither cold nor hot; I wish that you were cold or hot.
+16So because you are lukewarm, and neither hot nor cold, I will vomit you out of My mouth.
+17Because you say, “I am rich, and have become wealthy, and have no need of anything,” and you do not know that you are wretched, miserable, poor, blind, and naked, 18I advise you to buy from Me gold refined by fire so that you may become rich, and white garments so that you may clothe yourself and the shame of your nakedness will not be revealed; and eye salve to apply to your eyes so that you may see.
+19Those whom I love, I rebuke and discipline; therefore be zealous and repent.
+20Behold, I stand at the door and knock; if anyone hears My voice and opens the door, I will come in to him and will dine with him, and he with Me.
+21The one who overcomes, I will grant to him to sit with Me on My throne, as I also overcame and sat with My Father on His throne.
+22The one who has an ear, let him hear what the Spirit says to the churches.’ ”